 I bid in a lot of auctions but most of the time I don’t win em.
 Why?
 Well in a word, it’s because I’m cheap.
 At least that’s one way to look at it.
 I prefer to think that it’s because I’m a careful investor.
 I’m dedicated to acquiring domains at under market value.
 So I’m always looking for deals.
 The downside to this is that it requires a larger amount of my time.
 I recognize that at some point that is going to become an issue and I’ll need to adjust my business strategy.
-However, at the present time I’m still operating under the lean-startup business model and its normal to work long hours to bring a new venture to a stable level of profitability.
+However, at the present time, I’m still operating under the lean-startup business model after seeing some examples of how the lean model can eliminate waste, and it’s normal to work long hours to bring a new venture to a stable level of profitability.
 Profits and sales are up big this year for me so 2017 is likely to be a year of reevaluation and adjustments.

 The average domainer sells about 2% to 5% of their total inventory each year.
 This means acquisition and renewal costs must be carefully controlled lest they eat up all the potential profits.
 My present business model is to create a small to medium return on my investment (ROI) by catering to an end user demographic that buys moderately priced brandables in the $500 to $3,000 range.

 With that in mind here are some some examples of domains that I was interested in acquiring but bailed out on when the bidding went beyond what I felt was a price that fit with my lean business model.